IAH Past President, Portugal

 António Chambel was born in Sardoal, Portugal in 1961.
-He graduated in Geology from University of Coimbra in 1984, and obtained an MSc in Economic and Applied Geology from University of Lisbon in 1990 and PhD in Geology, specialising in hydrogeology, from University of Évora in 1999.
-He has been a teacher of hydrogeology in the Department of Geosciences of University of Évora since 1985 and from 2003 to 2005 was President of the Department.
-He has also been a teacher in the University of Algarve (2 years), in the Universities Charles of Prague, Huelva (Spain) and Sapienza, Rome, under the ERASMUS Programme, and in the Superior Institute of Transports and Communication in Maputo, Mozambique (Master in Environmental Impact Studies).
+He graduated in Geology from University of Coimbra in 1984, obtained an MSc in Economic and Applied Geology from University of Lisbon in 1990 and a PhD in Geology, specialising in hydrogeology, from University of Évora in 1999.
+He has been a lecturer of hydrogeology in the Department of Geosciences of University of Évora since 1985 and from 2003 to 2005 was Head of the Department.
+He has also been a lecturer at the University of Algarve (2 years), the Universities Charles of Prague, Huelva (Spain) and Sapienza, Rome, under the ERASMUS Programme, and at the Superior Institute of Transports and Communication in Maputo, Mozambique (Master in Environmental Impact Studies).

-From 2002-2006 he was President of the South Chapter of the Portuguese Water Resources Association (APRH) and from 2004-2008 he was the President of the IAH Portuguese Chapter.
-He has been a member of IAH since 1988, and from 2008-2012 he was IAH Vice-President for Finance and Membership and 2012-2016 IAH Vice-President for Programme and Science Coordination.
+From 2002-2006 António was President of the South Chapter of the Portuguese Water Resources Association (APRH) and from 2004-2008 he was the President of the IAH Portuguese Chapter.
+He has been an IAH member since 1988; from 2008-2012 he was IAH Vice-President for Finance and Membership, in 2012-2016 IAH Vice-President for Programme and Science Coordination and from 2016-2020 IAH President.
 In 2007 he was chair of the 35th IAH Congress in Lisbon.

-IAH has responsibility to improve the scientific level of world hydrogeology, through the work of its commissions and networks, through the dissemination of hydrogeological knowledge between scientists working in water related scientific branches, and raising awareness in institutions responsible for water governance and citizens in general about groundwater issues.
+IAH has a responsibility to improve the scientific level of world hydrogeology, through the work of its commissions and networks, the dissemination of hydrogeological knowledge between scientists working in water-related scientific branches, by raising awareness in organisations responsible for water governance and with the public more generally about groundwater issues.